SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 We parse the line to interpret the header, and generate the session ID by using it.
-After that, we read data if the event is DATA where the data length is specified by "len" key in the header.
+After that, we read data if the event is DATA where the data length is specified by 'len' field in the header.

 The skeleton written in Python is available on [GitHub Gist](https://gist.github.com/ytakano/87fcb3377df3c29c60c3 "GitHub Gist").